-For audio and video conferencing there is a range of options from simple low-cost desktop solutions to more sophisticated facilities:
+For audio and video conferencing there are a range of options from simple low-cost desktop solutions to more sophisticated facilities.

 1. Some background

 In its most basic form videoconferencing is the transmission of synchronized image (video) and speech (audio) back and forth between two or more physically separate locations, simulating an exchange as if the two (or more) participants were in the same physical conversation.